29th Beet Sugar Agriculture SchoolMonday, July 25 - Friday, July 29, 2021

 There are no educational requirements for students.
 However, the courses will be taught at a college level.
 Course materials will be made available for student study and for future information.

 Students are enrolled on the proposal of Regular or Associate Member Companies of the Beet Sugar Development Foundation.
 The BSDF Executive Vice President approves attendance of non-member company students on the following basis: space availability and tuition surcharge of $400 per student

-Unless other advance arrangements are made with the BSDF by the student and his/her company, all students will be housed at TBD.
+Unless other advance arrangements are made with the BSDF by the student and his/her company, all students will be housed at Hyatt Regency Bloomington, 3200 East 81st Street, Bloomington, MN.
 (Room reservations will be made by the Beet Sugar Development Foundation for each student attending classes).
-Classes will also be held at TBD.
-Registration will be on Monday June 20th, at 7:00 A.M. at TBD.
+Classes will also be held at the hotel.
+Registration will be on Monday July 26th, at 7:00 A.M. in the Waterford meeting room.

-Lunch and dinner will be provided on Wednesday, July 22nd.
+Breakfast is included in the tuition.
+Lunch and dinner will be provided on Wednesday, July 28th.
 Companies should provide students with an expense account for meals, other than the above.
 Reasonable meals are available near the hotel, with both franchised and local eating establishments for a variety of tastes.
-Please do not make any travel arrangements on Friday, July 24th, before 2:00pm.
+Please do not make any travel arrangements on Friday, July 30th, before 3:00pm.